jlboothman/techwriter-takehome/questions/questions-jb.md

 }
 ```
 ### Answer (CHECK)
-Each line needs a comma at the end, and the fourth line does not have one.
+The fourth line does not have a comma at the end.
 The fixed version is as follows:

 ```
 {